Social Management (BA)

 - Preparedness for lifelong learning.

-- the knowledge and understanding of the justification and history of development of core social science disciplines (profession), namely, in the fields of sociology, political science, communication science, economics and management, social informatics, jurisprudence, social statistics and qualitative methods;
+- The knowledge and understanding of the justification and history of the development of core social science disciplines (profession), namely, in the fields of sociology, political science, communication science, economics and management, social informatics, jurisprudence, social statistics and qualitative methods;

 - The ability to connect coherent mastery of fundamental knowledge, acquired at compulsory courses and their application in practice;the ability of acquisition, selection, evaluation and placement of new information, and the ability of interpretation in the context of social sciences;